tecta-immobilien/tecta_site/content/_index/contact.md

 form_name = "defaultContact"

 title = "Kontakt"
-subtitle  = "Wir freuen uns über Ihre Nachricht!"
+subtitle  = "Wir freuen uns auf Ihre Nachricht!"

 # PostURL can be used with backends such as mailout from caddy
 post_url = "https://tecta-immobilien.net" #default: formspree.io